-The Loudoun County Sheriff’s Office (LCSO) is recruiting for volunteer Chaplains to serve in the LCSO Chaplain Unit.
+The Loudoun County Sheriff’s Office (LCSO) recruits volunteer Chaplains to serve in the LCSO Chaplain Unit.
 The Chaplain Unit provides departmental employees with spiritual guidance, comfort in times of crisis, and such assistance as the Chaplain is able to render in times of emergency.
-Deputies are increasingly confronted with situations that demoralize and create emotional, mental and spiritual burdens.
-These burdens affect not only the deputy, but the deputy’s family and other members of the agency.
-In addition to serving law enforcement, the Chaplain Unit may also aid citizens who are in crisis at the discretion of the deputy.
+Deputies are increasingly confronted with situations that demoralize and create emotional, mental, and spiritual burdens.
+These burdens affect not only the deputy but the deputy’s family and other members of the agency.
+In addition to serving law enforcement, the Chaplain Unit may also aid citizens in crisis at the deputy's discretion.

 If you are motivated to help those who serve our community in times of crisis, please consider applying to the LCSO Chaplain Unit.